dkourem/GSL-Alphabet-recognition-mediapipe/README.md

 # GSL-Alphabet-Recognizer
-GSL Alphabet Recognizer using mediapipe.
+GSL Alphabet Recognizer using [MediaPipe](https://mediapipe.dev/).
 We estimate hand pose using MediaPipe (Python Version).
-This is a sample program that recognizes GSL Alfabet hand signs with a simple MLP using the detected key points.
+This is a sample program that recognizes GSL Alphabet hand signs with a simple multilayer perceptron (MLP) using the detected key points.

 ![](https://github.com/dkourem/GSL-Alphabet-Recognizer/blob/main/demo-video.gif)

 This repository contains the following contents.